Cloud Files - FAQs

-- RTMP is probably the most popular delivery format today, but the market is quickly moving towards HTTP delivery for Streaming content.
-Here are just a few reasons the market is moving towards HTTP.
+RTMP is probably the most popular delivery format today, but the market is quickly moving towards HTTP delivery for Streaming content.
+Following are just a few reasons the market is moving towards HTTP:

-- Throughput (image quality)- With the HTTP network being larger than many other networks, Akamai is closer to the end user on their HTTP network meaning they get better throughput of data. that means customers will experience higher bit rates uninterupted (and without buffering) and increase the end user’s over all experience.
+- Throughput (image quality) - With the HTTP network being larger than many other networks, Akamai is closer to the end user on their HTTP network meaning they get better throughput of data. that means customers will experience higher bit rates uninterrupted (and without buffering) and increase the end user’s over all experience.

 Is this available internationally?

 Yes, this is available to both US and UK Cloud customers.

 Content Delivery Network

 Does CDN management in Cloud Files support exposing a custom crossdomain.xml file?

 Cloud Files CDN does not support exposing a custom crossdomain.xml file because this file is required by the OpenStack Swift project, on which Cloud Files is based.

 OpenStack Swift uses the crossdomain.xml file as a global configuration file for installation.
 The file cannot be modified for multiple tenants, such as our Rackspace Public Cloud.